You can also see a video about Anne :

 NB: The website is for disabled people who employ PAs however they are funded – it is NOT just for disabled people who are receiving Direct Payments or Individual Budgets from the local authority.

-If you would like to join us a member please fill in the form on the link below and return it to the address listed.
+If you would like to join us a member please fill in the form on the link below and return it to the address given.